 There were icicles galore-some over a foot long.

-After we told them how much fun we had on the hike they both gave us this look.
-They wanted us to turn around and go back up the creek right then.
+After we told them how much fun we had on the hike they both wanted us to turn around and go back up the creek right then.
 We convinced them to wait till the next day.
 You can follow this link to tag along on our second hike and to see the mysterious tracks we found on the way.